CALL – 0800 246 5668 – Adept UK – Surveyor

 The Building Research Establishment, in its Digest 245, confirms that a physical damp-proof course (DPC) is the only completely sure method to cure damp but it is very expensive, involving sawing out sections of a mortar bed and then inserting a physical membrane.

 Bespoke cutting equipment is used to cut a section through the wall, of up to 1m in length.
 The DPC is then placed in the slot and imbedded in the mortar joints, with spaces spacers inserted along the section to support the wall and compress mortar.
 This wall is then repointed to create a finished job that is both neat and tidy and more importantly – effective.
-After the first section of wall is finished then the next metre of wall can be treated.
-It is a labour intensive and disruptive process but the work can be guaranteed for 50 years.

 Usually we are only called upon to treat brick walls but large stone walls can also be cured with this method.
 Any large stones are removed, this also gives opportunity to inspect the wall and confirm its integrity and the wall thickness of up to 1m can be accommodated.